Why Your Form Buttons Should Never Say Submit

-When you see a Submit button on a form, what comes to your mind?
-One could easily reason that clicking the button submits the user’s information into the system for processing.
-A Submit button describes what the system does well, but it doesn’t describe what the user does at all.
+When you see a ‘Submit’ button on a form, what comes to your mind?
+One could reason that clicking the button submits the user’s information into the system for processing.
+A ‘Submit’ button describes what the system does well, but it doesn’t describe what the user does at all.

-When users fill out a form, they are engaging in a task.
-The action button should affirm what that task is, so that users know exactly what happens when they click that button.
-A button that describes the user’s task tells users that the form focuses on carrying out that specific task.
-The more focused your form is, the more likely you’ll get users to complete your form.
+When users fill out a form, they’re doing a task.
+The action button should affirm what that task is so users know exactly what happens when they click that button.
+The more clear your form is, the more you’ll get users to complete it.

-A form button that says Submit gives users the impression that the form isn’t focused on a specific task.
-It also gives off the impression that your website is not user-friendly because you’re speaking in a technical way that most users aren’t familiar with.
-If this is the impression your users get when they fill out your form, you can bet that you’re losing a few users in the process.
+A form button that says ‘Submit’ gives users the impression that the form isn’t focused on completing a specific task.
+It also gives the impression that your website isn’t user-friendly because you’re speaking in a technical way most users aren’t familiar with.
+If this is the impression they get, you can bet you’re going to lose a few users.

-Although Submit buttons aren’t as prevalent as they once were, they still exist on forms today.
+‘Submit’ buttons still exist on forms today.
 The good thing is that fixing them is simple.
-It requires nothing more than labeling your button with a task specific action.
-It might not seem like a huge difference at first, but when you find that more users are completing your forms, you’ll know that a clear and focused action button works best.
+It requires nothing more than labeling your buttons with a task-specific action.
+It might not seem like a huge difference at first, but when more users are completing your form, you’ll know that they respond best to task-specific buttons.

 It always comes down to A/B testing to see which button creatives works the best.